diversen/pebble-framework-docs/docs/AppExec.md

 Your error controller will need to have a `render` method.
 This method has a single `param` which is an `Exception`.

-The directories `config` and `config-locale` MUST exist a the same level as the composer `vendor` dir.
+The directories `config` and `config-locale` MUST exist at the same level as the composer `vendor` dir.
 The `logs` dir will be created automatically when the first log message is written.
 This is also created at the same level as the `vendor` dir.
 So this is the directory structure: